 Question: If you have comprehensive insurance for your car, does the insurance company pay for the car to be repaired for a non-collision reason, such as a blown head gasket or a faulty sensor?

-No, Comprehensive coverage under your auto insurance policy would not pay for your car to be repaired for reasons such as a faulty sensor or blown head gasket if the reason they need repaired are not related to an incident that is considered a covered loss.
+Answer: No, comprehensive insurance under your auto insurance policy would not pay for your car to be repaired for reasons such as a faulty sensor or blown head gasket if the reason they need repaired are not related to an incident that is considered a covered loss.

-If the issue with a vehicle was due to an accident that was covered however it would be repaired under the terms of your policy.
-For instance your radiator getting a leak on its own would not be covered by insurance however if you ran into a deer and that pushed the front of your car in causing your radiator damage than it would be covered under Comprehensive coverage.
+If the issue with a vehicle was due to an accident that was covered, it would be repaired under the terms of your policy.
+For instance, your radiator getting a leak on its own would not be covered by insurance.
+If you ran into a deer that pushed the front of your car in causing your radiator damage then it would be covered under comprehensive coverage.

-If you have a factory warranty, extended warranty, mechanical breakdown insurance or something of this nature covering your car than you could try to use it or make a claim against it for a faulty sensor or blown head gasket to see if it would be covered.
-You can also check to see if there has been a recall on a part for your vehicle that has gone bad and thus the manufacturer would than cover the cost for repair or replacement.
+If you have a factory warranty, extended warranty, mechanical breakdown insurance or something of this nature covering your car, then you could try to use it or make a claim.
+You can also check to see if there has been a recall on a part for your vehicle that has gone bad and the manufacturer would then cover the cost for repair or replacement.